-Mr. Reyes, 66, a Certified Public Accountant, is the Chairman of Reyes Tacandong & Co.
-He serves as an Independent Director of Pakistan International Container Terminal Limited, Premium Leisure Corp., RPN 9, Philippine Geothermal Production Company, Pasudeco, All Asian Countertrade, Macawiwili Gold Mining And Development Co., Inc., FF Cruz & Co., and Rockwell Leisure Club.
-He is also a current Trustee of San Beda College Manila, San Beda College Alabang, San Beda Alumni Association Foundation, and the Chairman of the Board of Governors of Nicanor Reyes Memorial Foundation.
-He was formerly a member of the GSIS Board of Trustees and formerly Director of Bank of Commerce, National Reinsurance Corporation of the Philippines and PNCC.
+Mr. Reyes, 67, is the Lead Independent Director of Premium Leisure Corp.
+He is a Certified Public Accountant and is the Founding Partner and Chairman of Reyes Tacandong & Co.
+He serves as an Independent Director of Pakistan International Container Terminal Limited, Radio Philippines Network - RPN 9, Philippine Geothermal Production Company, Pampanga Sugar Development Company, All Asian Countertrade, Macawiwili Gold Mining and Development Co., Inc., FF Cruz & Co., and Rockwell Leisure Club.

+He is also a current Trustee of San Beda University and the San Beda College Alumni Foundation, and is the Chairman of the Board of San Beda College Alabang and the Chairman of the Board of Governors of Nicanor Reyes Memorial Foundation.
+Mr. Reyes was formerly a member of the GSIS Board of Trustees and formerly Director of Bank of Commerce, National Reinsurance Corporation of the Philippines and PNCC.
 He was a Senior Partner and the Vice Chairman for Client Services and Accounts of SGV & Co. from 1984-2009, and the President of Knowledge Institute in 2009.